Goldsboro, North Carolina: Government

 Chuck Allen served as the city's Mayor, succeeding Alfonzo "Al" King in 2016 who succeeded Hal Plonk in 2002.
 As mayor, Allen was the official and ceremonial head of city government and presides at all City Council meetings.
 The mayor and the city council are elected to office for a four-year term.
 Goldsboro has a council-manager government.
 As of 2020, the city manager is Tim Salmon.

 In June 2021, Allen abruptly resigned citing health issues.
+As of 2022, the city's mayor is Charles Gaylor.